alekseycode/linktree-app/README.md

 - Create a personalized profile page with your own background image and profile picture.
 - Add, edit, or delete links to your social media profiles, websites, and more.
-- Customize the order and appearance of your links.
+- Customize the appearance of your links.
 - Share your profile link with others, making it easier for them to connect with you online.

 ## Prerequisites